SatDump/SatDump/docs/pages/OfficialProducts.md

 SatDump supports decoding and processing a select portfolio of official products from space and meteorological agencies.

 > [!note]
-> This module is experimental and could contain bugs; users are encouraged to test and report any issues `on the GitHub <https://github.com/SatDump/SatDump/issues>`.
+> This module is experimental and could contain bugs; users are encouraged to test and report any issues [on the GitHub](https://github.com/SatDump/SatDump/issues).

 All products must be decoded with the `Data Stores/Archives Formats (NOAA/EUMETSAT/CMA/NASA), Experimental` pipeline.